julianeon/julianeon/repo_guide.md

 This is a guide to my repositories on GitHub, linked to from my [profile](./README.md).

-Most of my repos are in JavaScript.
+Most of my repos are web apps made with JavaScript.
+Most of the recent ones are made with React.

-To see a recent example of a customized React template being used for a landing page, see [React-Landing-Page-Learn React](https://github.com/julianeon/React-Landing-Page-Learn-React).
+To see a recent example of a React template I customized for a landing page, see [React-Landing-Page-Learn React](https://github.com/julianeon/React-Landing-Page-Learn-React).

 This is the live (demo) version of that repo: